 While ePTFE itself is not a low-cost material, its application in face masks could be revolutionary and allow for a very effective product in fighting the current crisis.
 The reasons for this are as follows:

-Permeability – ePTFE has a unique property of being impervious to liquids, but permeable to gases.
-Since Covid-19 is known to be spread by droplets in the air, ePTFE forms an ideal medium to arrest the passage of droplets
+Permeability – ePTFE membrane has a unique property of being impervious to liquids, but permeable to gasses.
+Since Covid-19 is known to be spread by droplets in the air, ePTFE filter membranes form an ideal medium to arrest the passage of droplets

 FDA approved – as PTFE is an FDA approved material, it poses no risks to being used in face masks.
 Indeed, PTFE is one of the few materials that is approved for insertion into the human body, making it completely safe for such an application

-Low cost – as mentioned, ePTFE is itself an expensive material.
+Low cost – as mentioned, ePTFE membrane filters are expensive materials.
 However, when used in a small quantity – such as would be needed in a face mask – the price is negligible when compared with standard face masks

 By our estimate, a simple ePTFE lined face mask should cost nothing more than US$0.2 per piece – which is a far cry from the US$2-3 we are currently seeing for high-end masks on the market.